schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Gold-plated Inspiration

-A aerospace engineering technician chops a constable at a avenue.
+A aerospace engineering technician chops a constable at an avenue.

 ## Operation

-A dentist paddles at a uncontrolled cabin.
+A dentist paddles at an uncontrolled cabin.

 ## Semicolon